ray-project/deltacat/deltacat/storage/README.md

 # DeltaCAT Storage Model Specification (WORK IN PROGRESS)
-This document describes the **Deltacat Metastore Model**, which manages a hierarchical set of objects:
+This document describes the **DeltaCAT Metastore Model**, which manages a hierarchical set of objects:

 - **Namespace**